 Whereas in the case of Transport Vehicles the fitness certificate is issued for a new vehicle for the first 2 years and subsequently renewed every 2 years.
 After the vehicle’s age of 8 years, fitness certificate is renewed every year.

 Fitness certificate is issued to check the pollution caused by the emission of smoke from the vehicles and condition of the vehicle.

 Valid Vehicle Insurance

 Valid Pollution Under Control Certificate (P.U.C)

 Profession Tax Certificate (If Required)

 The Vehicle Should Be Produced Before the Registering Authority for Inspection.
-If the Fitness Certificate is not Renewed within the due date, Then a Fine of Rs.
-500 will be incurred.
+If the Fitness Certificate is not Renewed within the due date, Then Fine will be incurred.